 Lausanne, the fourth largest city in Switzerland, has over 130,000 inhabitants.
 The city wanted an open platform that could provide uninterrupted electronic access to administrative services for its citizens.
-With Magnolia, it set up myLausanne, a virtual services portal offering citizens the ability to view their bills, check their energy consumption and announce changes of address online.
+With Magnolia, it set up myLausanne, a virtual services portal offering citizens the ability to view their bills, check their energy consumption and communicate changes of address online.

 Magnolia was the centerpiece in setting up this portal, allowing the city to integrate the tools that enabled citizens to meet their needs safely online 24/7.
 For Lausanne, this has meant increased efficiency and reduced administration requirements and costs.

 The business community and population can now conduct administrative procedures online.
 This enables a more streamlined organization and quicker decision-making.